timotiusas11/amartha-assignment/README.md

 - **agreement-letter-generator-service**: Responsible for generating the agreement letter for the borrower.
 - **email-service**: Responsible for sending an email containing a link to the agreement letter.

+I suggest generating the agreement letter and sending the email in the background process so that users don't have to wait, as it interrupts their experience.

 ![System Design](system-design.png)

 ### 2. List of APIs